jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 .. plot:: tutorials/plots/instfreq_sines.py

-The plot shows the instantaneous phase and instantaneous frequencies of the sine waves as per this interpretation.
 As shown in the figure, only one sinusoid presents an instantaneous frequency that is constant and corresponds to the true frequency of the waves.
 This wave is the one which has its analytical signal centered around the origin, thereby allowing the phasor to